rhymald/mag-delta/README.md

 Destroy it as soon as possible!

 Skills:
+- `+` to update your character stats
+  *Useless for now, because it improves nothing except last time*
 - `e` to jinx target
   *Jinx - simle attacking skill with your energy, element: none (from the stream)*